TheNobleDev/BoozeMoon/README.md

 # BoozeMoon
-Repository for the token and the vesting smart contract
+Repository for the token smart contract